 – Mary-Louise VonFranz in Dreams, p.
 42

-Some years ago, my brother, Rob and his wife Teresa were experimenting with an egg incubator for the Reynolds Ranch.
+Some years ago, my brother, Rob and his wife Teresa were experimenting with an egg incubator for the Reynolds Ranch in Mississippi.
 One of their friends gifted them with a bunch of eggs and alerted them that some of the eggs would produce chickens and from others would hatch ducks.
 The eggs were so similar, there was no way to tell which was which.

 Over time, the eggs began to hatch and it turned out that among the many chickens were 2 mallards.
 Rob and Teresa watched the birds growing up.
 It so happens that the ducks mistakenly believed that they were chickens.
 At first, this was not a problem.
 As the brood got older, however, the ducks could not keep up with the chickens and their way of life.
 Duck feet were not suited for a farmyard.
 A duck’s bill was a real handicap when it came to feeding the way chickens do.
 Chickens spend a good deal of time picking seeds out of horse and cow manure.
 A duckbill makes for a miserable life as a chicken.

 What made it even worse was that there was a lead chicken that would always bully the ducks.
 The cock of the walk could be counted on to come over and peck the heads of the mallards.
 My brother told me he could almost hear the chicken taunting his victims:

 What!
 You can’t pick the seeds out of the horsecrap!
 Losers – take that! and that!
 Losers!